Telephone dictation voting in the Hamilton West by-election starts on Wednesday 23 November and ends at 7pm on election day, Saturday 10 December.

 Anyone who is enrolled to vote in the Hamilton West general electorate and is blind, partially blind or has another physical disability that prevents them from marking their voting paper without assistance is eligible to vote by telephone dictation.

 You need to register to use the telephone dictation service in the by-election, even if you've used it at previous elections.

 How to register for telephone dictation voting

-You can call to register on weekdays from 9am to 5pm and until noon on election day, Saturday 18 June.
+You can call to register on weekdays from 9am to 5pm.
+From Monday 5 December you can register from 9am to 7pm and until noon on election day, Saturday 10 December.

-You must be registered for telephone dictation voting by noon on election day, Saturday 18 June.
-If you haven't registered by this time, you won't be able to vote by telephone dictation.
-However, you can still vote at any voting place from Saturday 4 June until 7pm on election day, Saturday 18 June.
+You must be registered for telephone dictation voting by noon on election day, Saturday 10 December.
+If you haven't registered by this time, you won't be able to vote by telephone dictation – but you can still vote at any voting place from Monday 28 November until 7pm on election day, Saturday 10 December.

 When you register, you will be asked to choose a secret question and answer which only you know.
 You can choose from one of three secret questions:

 - the name of your first primary school